reverendpaco/discourse-as-sso-erlang/README.md

-You can create the redirect URL on your own, or you can use the helper method as_formatted, which takes one more parameter which is the location of your Discourse forum software and which generates the full URL to redirect to for you.  **It is up to you to re-direct.
-This library is not HTTP-aware**.
+You can create the redirect URL on your own, or you can use the helper method as_formatted, which takes one more parameter which is the location of your Discourse forum software and which generates the full URL to redirect to for you.  **It is up to you to re-direct.**  This library is not HTTP-aware.

 Example:
 ```erlang